DAMA/LIBRA: Failure to replicate

 The results can be compared with the CoGeNT signal and other experiment limits to evaluate interpretations as WIMPs, neutralino, and other models.
 However the CoGeNT-signal has since been shown to have resulted from unaccounted background from surface effects; after accounting for this background, the CoGeNT-signal has been shown to be compatible with null results (that is, no signal at all).

 The COSINE-100 collaboration has been working in Korea towards confirming or refuting the DAMA-signal.
 They are using similar experimental setup to DAMA (NaI(Tl)-crystals).
 They published their results in December 2018 in the journal Nature; their result rules out spin-independent WIMP–nucleon interactions as the cause of the annual modulation observed by the DAMA collaboration.

 In May 2021, the ANAIS particle detector failed to replicate the results of the DAMA experiments after 3 years of data collection and in November new results from COSINE-100 experiment after 1.7 years of data collection also failed to replicate the signal of DAMA.

 A possible explanation of the reported modulation was pointed out as originating from the data analysis procedure.
 A yearly subtraction of the constant component can give rise to a sawtooth residual in the presence of a slower time dependence, however later analysis shows that the data from DAMA/LIBRA is best explained by a cosine modulation over a sawtooth.
-New information about this hypothesis came in August 2022 when COSINE-100 applied an analysis method similar to one used by DAMA/LIBRA and found a similar annual modulation, however with "a modulation phases that is almost opposite to that observed by DAMA/LIBRA".
+New information about this hypothesis came in August 2022 when COSINE-100 applied an analysis method similar to one used by DAMA/LIBRA and found a similar annual modulation, however with "a modulation phase that is almost opposite to that observed by DAMA/LIBRA".